 1. Narcotic Side Effects

-Along with their pain-relieving effects, narcotics produce certain side effects that only work to increase their potential for abuse.
+Along with their pain-relieving effects, narcotics produce certain side effects that only increase their potential for abuse.
 These effects produce feelings of complete calm and euphoria that become the driving force behind drug abuse practices.

 2. Muddled Thinking Processes

-Opiates effects work to slow chemical processes throughout the brain and body.
+Normal brain function relies on a delicate chemical balance to sustain the body’s processes on an ongoing basis.
+Opiates affect work by slowing chemical processes throughout the brain and body.
 Not surprisingly, the cognitive centers of the brain feel the effects of narcotic drug abuse firsthand.
 Over time, these effects leave a person unable to concentrate on daily tasks.
 Confusion and periodic disorientation may also develop.

 3. Increased Tolerance Levels